 Large households with five or more persons have special housing needs.
 The reasons for classification as a special need are generally due to a lower per capita income, the need for affordable childcare, or the need for affordable larger units.
-Households by size and tenure are presented in <a href="Table 2-26Table 2-26Table households are more likely to experience housing problems including cost burden; 86.7% of large renter-occupied households and 69.9% of large owner-occupied households experience a housing problem.
+Households by size and tenure are presented in Table 2-26.
+Approximately 28.3% of owner-occupied households and 31.6% of renter-occupied households are large households of five or more persons.
+Overall, 29.8% of households in Compton have five or more persons compared to only 14.3% countywide.
+As shown in Table 2-20 previously, large households are more likely to experience housing problems including cost burden; 86.7% of large renter-occupied households and 69.9% of large owner-occupied households experience a housing problem.
 In comparison, only 60.4% of households citywide experience one or more housing problem.